Frugal (but safe!) Canning Hacks

 - - - - -

-I hope these tips will help you save money, or will allow you to start preserving food even though canning supplies and equipment might be hard to find.
-Folks are rediscovering the benefits of being more self-sufficient, and I hope you're among them.
+I hope these tips will help you save money, or will allow you to start preserving food.
+Folks are rediscovering the benefits of being more self-reliant, and I hope you're among them.

-For more self-sufficient posts like this, subscribe to The Acorn, Oak Hill Homestead's weekly-ish newsletter, and join me on FacebookPinterest and Instagram.
-I'd love to see you there!
+For more self-sufficient and frugal posts like this, subscribe to The Acorn, Oak Hill Homestead's weekly-ish newsletter, and join me on FacebookPinterest and Instagram

 Frugal canning hacks: how to save some money and still follow safe canning practices.